ARKANSAS LEGISLATIVE COUNCIL

 The Bureau of Legislative Research does not provide audio-visual equipment or audio-visual staff support for non-legislative room reservations.

-Facility Care and Maintenance: No signs, newsprint, or Post-it notes may be put on any walls, woodwork, or furniture.
-Groups will need to provide their own easels and related supplies.
-No tape of any kind may be used to affix anything to walls, doors, pillars, or woodwork in the legislative committee rooms.
+Facility Care and Maintenance: No signs, newsprint, tape, or Post-its may be put on any walls, doors, pillars, woodwork, or furniture in the legislative committee rooms.
 Furniture may not be moved.
-[There shall be no political signs, badges, buttons, posters, banners, props, et cetera representing candidates or causes.]
+[There shall be no political signs, badges, buttons representing candidates or causes, posters, banners, props, et cetera.]
 All trash must be removed from rooms at the end of the activities.
 Groups using the rooms must provide any additional trash receptacles needed as well as trash bags.
 Lights should be turned off upon leaving.

-Groups should notify the Capitol Police as they leave that the activity is complete and the room is ready to be closed.
+Groups who reserve a Capitol committee room should notify the Capitol Police as they leave that the activity is complete and the room is ready to be closed.

-Legislative Access to Offices: Legislators and their constituents must be allowed to pass through Room 130 to access the legislative office attached to the committee room.
+Legislative Access to Offices: Legislators and their constituents must be allowed to pass through any rooms to access other offices if necessary.

 Security and Capitol Maintenance: The Secretary of State's office may determine whether any charges are needed for additional personnel for security or maintenance for the activity.
 If so, the Secretary of State will contact the party making the reservation in advance of the meeting.

-Meetings Calendar: Reservations for the legislative committee rooms will be posted on the meeting calendar on the Arkansas Legislature website, www.arkleg.state.ar.us, which is maintained by the Bureau.
+Meetings Calendar: Reservations for the legislative committee rooms will be posted on the non-legislative meeting calendar on the Arkansas State Legislature website, www.arkleg.state.ar.us, which is maintained by the Bureau of Legislative Research.
 The Bureau of Legislative Research shall forward the weekly meeting calendar for legislative committee rooms to the Capitol Police and the Secretary of State's Director of Building and Grounds.

 Cancellations: Cancellations should be reported immediately by calling 1-501-683-1649 or 1-501-537-9202.